-King Kobra (1984-1989) is a Hard Rock band from California, USA.
+King Kobra (1983-1989, 2000-2001, 2010-present) is a Hard Rock band from Los Angeles, California, USA.

 A line-up change was now in order with Rod leaving to join W.A.S.P. leaving Appice and Michaels-Philips to recruit Larry Hart (bass), Jeff Northrup (guitar) and Johnny Edwards (ex-Montrose; vocals) for a return of sorts with the King Kobra III on 'Music For Nations' in 1989.
 The album went nowhere and when Appice left to join Blue Murder the act split.

 A brief reformation in 2000-2001 resulted in the album Hollywood Trash (2001), this too failed.